benjohansen/Websockets-in-Max/README.md

 Host these files somewhere that supports full stack apps (not just static sites) and allows for websockets (we'll use a free option = [Glitch.com](https://glitch.com)).

-1. start a new blank Glitch project = https://glitch.new/blank
+2. start a new blank Glitch project = https://glitch.new/blank
-2. delete all the default files in Glitch (delete README.md, index.html, script.js, and style.css)
+3. delete all the default files (delete README.md, index.html, script.js, and style.css)
-3. drag into the Glitch project all the files from the `web-server` folder (web-server.js, package.json, and package-lock.json)
+4. drag into the Glitch project all the files from the `web-server` folder (web-server.js, package.json, and package-lock.json)
-4. Glitch will automatically install the correct packages for Socket.io as specified in `package.json`
+5. Glitch will automatically install the correct packages for Socket.io as specified in `package.json`
+6. note the title of the Glitch project
-5. you are done with creating the web server!
+7. you are done with creating the web server!

 <p>&nbsp;</p>